 Built in-partnership with Wacom, the original Samsung Galaxy Note S Pen was 14mm long and packed 256 levels of pressure sensitivity.
 The lightweight stylus, which handily retracted from the Note’s bottom edge, was ostensibly there to act as a more accurate input method than your average human finger for tapping images, swiping through your apps, scrolling a web page, and all the other motions you might use to get around the bold new phablet’s UI.

 The “smart” part of the “S” in the original S Pen came via the side-mounted button that would become a mainstay of Samsung’s pop-out pen for years to come.

 The original S Pen cemented its place as an essential part of the Note brand we know and love today.

-As well as gesture controls that let you effectively ignore the Note’s keys completely, the S Pen’s handy button let users take quick and easy screenshots that could then be scribbled all over.
-A double tap of the stylus alongside the button, meanwhile, brought up the S Memo feature for more detailed note-taking.
+As well as gesture controls that let you effectively ignore the Note’s keys completely, the S Pen’s handy button lets users take quick and easy screenshots that could then be scribbled all over.
+A double-tap of the stylus alongside the button, meanwhile, brought up the S Memo feature for more detailed note-taking.
 There was also a handwriting-to-text feature that was far more accurate than you might expect for a phone released back in 2011.